openfaas/docs/docs/deployment.md

 # Deployment

-OpenFaaS can be deployed to a variety of container platforms such as Kubernetes, OpenShift, Docker Swarm and to containerd using the faasd project.
+OpenFaaS can be deployed to a variety of container orchestrators such as Kubernetes, OpenShift, Docker Swarm or to a single host with faasd.

-Whilst support is available for Docker Swarm and faasd, we recommend using Kubernetes in production and for work projects.
+!!! info "Kubernetes or Swarm?"
+    We recommend using Kubernetes or OpenShift with OpenFaaS.
+Whilst Docker Swarm will remain an option for the time-being, the ecosystem for Kubernetes is much richer and commercial support is available from OpenFaaS Ltd.

 ## PLONK Stack

-[PLONK](https://blog.alexellis.io/getting-started-with-the-plonk-stack-and-serverless/) is a cloud native stack for application developers and an acronym that stands for:
+[PLONK](https://blog.alexellis.io/getting-started-with-the-plonk-stack-and-serverless/) is a Cloud Native stack for building applications which stands for:

 * [Prometheus](https://prometheus.io/) - metrics and time-series
 * Linux/Linkerd* - OS or service mesh (Linkerd is optional)